jdeines/Deines_etal_2020_agwat_OgallalaTransistions/README.md

   * NRCS [gSSURGO](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/home/?cid=nrcs142p2_053628) soil data are available from https://nrcs.app.box.com/v/soils

-#### Data included here

-* `data/tabular`
-* `data/GIS/boundaries`

 ### Code

-Script filenames are numbered in sequential order of use.
-The majority of processing is done through Google Earth Engine's online code editor (files with extension *.js) and with [R Markdown](https://rmarkdown.rstudio.com/) (*.Rmd) within an R project structure.
+Script filenames are numbered by manuscript figure numbers.
+Code primarily uses [R Markdown](https://rmarkdown.rstudio.com/) (*.Rmd) within an R project structure.
 Operational scripts have extension .Rmd; knitted outputs in .md (for easing viewing on Github) and .html (for desktop viewing) are also provided.

-#### Google Earth Engine (GEE) scripts
-GEE was used to access previously published irrigation maps, groundwater levels, and USDA crop type maps.
-Scripts used to summarize these assets for the study areas include the following and can be run in the [Google Earth Engine Code Editor](https://code.earthengine.google.com/).
-To learn more about GEE and/or sign up for a free account, go [here](https://developers.google.com/earth-engine/).
+When this repository is cloned into an R project, the `here` package should manage all relative filepaths.